nonplayer/hammercrawl/hc_son_of_hammer.md

 # Extended and Optional Rules of Play

 Some of these are here for playtesting for eventual main text inclusion, with others as options for alternate takes on play.

+## Magic Rules

+### Extended Optional Spell Lists

+To add more spell variety to your games, I suggest using the _Tomes of the Magic of Mystara_ compiled for free on the [Vaults of Pandius website](http://www.pandius.com/mbarnabe.html).
+Each of the tomes has a set of compiled lists of each spell level, numbered and sorted in the appendices, which can be used to randomly roll spells.
+If you plan on using these lists, I recommend using the default HAMMERCRAWL! spell lists when creating first-level characters, then switching to these new lists when determining the contents of scrolls and books found in your adventures.

+Note that all of the spells on these new lists are specifially written for the BECMI version of The OG.
+While HAMMERCRAWL! is indeed heavily based on a number of BECMI concepts, you are encouraged to be judicious when bringing these into your game.

+Additionally, many of the spells on these new lists are duplicates of those already on the HAMMERCRAWL! default lists.
+When a duplicate spell is rolled, use the HAMMERCRAWL! version of the spell instead of the new versions in the Tomes.